-There’s no denying that data centers now stand as the backbone of global digital infrastructure, crucial for managing emerging services like artificial intelligence (AI) and various online platforms.
+There’s no denying that data centers are the backbone of global digital infrastructure, crucial for managing emerging services like artificial intelligence (AI) and various online platforms.
 The importance of data centers extends beyond just data handling; they are integral to the operation of almost every service in the digital economy, from cloud storage solutions to the Internet of Things (IoT).
 The efficiency and reliability of the data center power supply are critical to ensuring that these facilities can handle the growing demands of the digital economy.

 Technological Innovations Driving Energy Efficiency in Data Centers